 Board of Directors

-Sharon Gebur, President
+Sharon Gebur, Vice-President

 Sharon is a Registered Nurse and moved to Nevada County with her husband Bill in 1974.
 Over the last 33 years she worked in various aspects of healthcare before retiring in 2006.
 She has expertise in Pain Management, Palliative Care and Case Management.
 She obtained her B.S. degree at San Diego State University and then her Master’s degree at Sacramento State.
 Sharon served on the Board of Directors for the Lutz Adult Day Care Center and has been active in local Soroptimist clubs, both Sierra Foothills and Grass Valley.
 She is actively volunteering for the Sierra Nevada Memorial Hospital Foundation as well.
 Sharon and Bill enjoy boating, gardening and traveling.
 Their daughter Michelle is married and lives in the Sacramento area.